 Mid-budget travellers, on the other hand, can expect to spend between Rs.5000 and Rs.10,000 per day.
 This cost can drastically reduce if you choose mid-budget accommodation and book in advance for your Jaipur trip.

 Budget travellers can easily keep their per-day costs under Rs.500 if they choose auto-rickshaw tours, eat at local restaurants and include more group tours in their Jaipur tourism itineraries.
 If you choose a hostel or hotel which includes the majority of your meals, this cost will reduce further.

-Which are the best places to visit in Jaipur tourism?
+The best places to visit in Jaipur are

 The most popular historical sites in Jaipur tourism are City Palace, Amber Fort, Nahargarh Fort and Jaigarh Fort.

 Here are some of the best restaurants that are part of Jaipur.

 You can try a variety of cuisines including Rajasthani, Mughalai and Italian.

 Jaipur tourism offers a variety of experiences that can be included in your itinerary.
 You can include a visit to Jhalana Safari Park, a photography tour to Chand Baori, a tour in a hot air balloon and a visit to Chandi ki Taksal which is a popular flower market in Jaipur.

 The best tourist places near Jaipur are Ajmer, Pushkar, Agra, Delhi, Bharatpur and Mathura.